For Whom the Bell Tolls (Bee Gees song)

-"For Whom the Bell Tolls" is a song by the Bee Gees, released on 15 November 1993 as the second single from their 20th studio album, Size Isn't Everything (1993).
-It peaked at number four on the UK Singles Chart and number six in Ireland.
+"For Whom the Bell Tolls" is a song by the Bee Gees, released on 15 November 1993 by Polydor Records as the second single from their 20th studio album, Size Isn't Everything (1993).
+It was both written and produced by the brothers, peaking at number four on the UK Singles Chart and number six in Ireland.
 This song would be the band's highest-charting single in the UK during the 1990s, giving them a UK top-five single in four consecutive decades: the 1960s, 1970s, 1980s, and 1990s.
 A music video, filmed in New York, was also released for this song.